KrishnaRekapalli/cross-validate/_posts/2021-05-15-git-problem-and-solution.md

 title: Git's magic to resolve common issues with active repositories
 ---

-Whenever I create a branch for developing a new feature, I do a `git fetch` and `git rebase origin/main` to make my local main brach upto date with the remote branch.
+Whenever I start developing developing a new feature, I do a `git fetch` and `git rebase origin/main` to make my local `main`  upto date with the remote `main`.
 Then I create a new branch using `git checkout -b <NEW_BRANCH_NAME>`

-But when working on repositories with active development where multiple people simultaneosly merge their changes to main branch, it gets a bit messy as the main branch in the remote is the ahead of the local main branch and thus the current local branch I am working on is out of sync.
+But when working on repositories with active development where multiple people simultaneosly merge their changes to the main branch, it gets a bit messy as the `main`  in the remote gets ahead of the local `main` and thus the current local branch I work on gets out of sync.

 To demonstrate the issue better, let us pick an example repository.
 I have created a new repo in my GitHub `upgraded-octo-waffle`